-This standard was originally published in 1977.
-This revision includes minor changes in references to incorporate the updated designation of steel and the currently used methods of test for hardness
+This standard was first published in 1977.
+This revision includes minor changes in references to incorporate the updated designation of steel and the currently used methods of test for hardness and corrosion resistance.

-And corrosion resistance.

 The composition of the Committee responsible for formulation of this standard is given in Annex A.

-For the purpose of deciding whether a particular requirement of this standard is complied with the final value, observed or calculated, expressing the result of a test or analysis shall be rounded off

-In accordance with IS 2 : 2022 ‘Rules for Rounding off Numerical Values (Second Revision)’.
+For the purpose of deciding whether a particular requirement of this standard is complied with the final value, observed or calculated, expressing the result of a test or analysis shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be same as that of the specified value in this standard.

+Indian Standard

+RONGEUR, CRANIAL, DAHLGREN’S PATTERN — SPECIFICATION

+( First Revision )

 SCOPE

 This standard covers dimensional and other requirement for Dahlgren’s pattern cranial rongeur used in neurosurgery.